 Consider making it a habit to drink a 16-ounce glass of water before each meal to help keep your food intake controlled and support better hydration throughout the day.

 Stress is one of the most significant life factors that can wreak havoc on our healthy intentions.

 Some strategies to help manage stress include:

 11. Get Plenty of Sleep

-When you aren't sleeping enough your body isn't running as well as it usually would, which could cause you to crave unhealthy foods and pull you off course (43,44).
-Not to mention that being tired often means you are moving slower and get less physical activity throughout the day - causing you to burn fewer calories than when fully energized.
+When you aren't sleeping enough your body isn't running as well as it usually would.
+This can cause you to crave unhealthy foods and pull you off course (43,44).
+Additionally, being tired often means you're moving slower and getting less physical activity throughout the day, thus causing you to burn fewer calories than when fully energized.

 Aim to get at least seven hours of quality, uninterrupted sleep each night to ensure you are running at your best.

 Having trouble sleeping?
 Here are the best and worst foods for sleep.